Carnegie Foundation Privacy Statement

 - Right to object: If you wish to object to the (continued) processing of your personal data, you can contact us.
 The Carnegie Foundation will handle your objection immediately, at the latest within one month, and will delete any relevant personal data, unless we are obliged to retain it as a result of a statutory obligation.
 If this is the case, we will notify you of this.

-- Right to data portability: If you wish, you can obtain your personal data from us in a machine-readable format, for example if you would like to transfer it to another organisation.
+- Right to data portability: If you wish, you can obtain your personal data from us in a machine-readable format, for example if you would like to transfer it to another organization.
 To do this, please contact us.

 In addition, you can also withdraw your permission, for example to receive emailings.